Where Patrick Mahomes Gets His Cool

 Quiet down, Justin.
 For the love of God, let’s not jinx this.

 In four short weeks, Mahomes, the 10th overall pick in the 2017 NFL draft, has delivered the kind of performances that garner MVP consideration; in fact, oddsmakers across the board installed him as the early MVP favorite heading into Week 5.
-His 1,200 passing yards and 14 touchdowns (with zero interceptions) lead the NFL, and the Chiefs are 4-0 headed into a Sunday showdown in Northeast Florida with Jacksonville’s No. 1-ranked defense.
+His 1,200 passing yards and 14 touchdowns (with zero interceptions) lead the NFL, and the Chiefs are 4-0 headed into a Sunday showdown in Kansas City with Jacksonville’s No. 1-ranked defense.

-Mahomes has become the reluctant face of a juggernaut offense years in the making; Mitchell Schwartz, the ironman right tackle, was drafted by former GM Scott Pioli and head coach Romeo Crennel a season before John Dorsey and Andy Reid took over in 2013.
-A year later Dorsey and Reid found field-stretching tight end Travis Kelce in the third round.
-They drafted center Mitch Morse in the second round in 2015, wide receiver Hill in the fifth round in 2016, then Mahomes and running back Kareem Hunt in 2017, months before Dorsey would be replaced with current GM Brett Veach.
-Now, in his first year as a starter, Mahomes is at the center of a fine-tuned, highly specialized offense, alternately utilizing a trend-setting quick-passing game to get the ball in the hands of playmakers, and throwing deep balls a dime 40 to 60 yards downfield.
+Mahomes has become the reluctant face of a juggernaut offense years in the making.
+In 2013, John Dorsey and Andy Reid found field-stretching tight end Travis Kelce in the third round.
+They drafted center Mitch Morse in the second round in 2015 and wide receiver Hill in the fifth round in 2016.
+Mitchell Schwartz, the ironman right tackle, was added in free agency in 2016.
+Then Mahomes and running back Kareem Hunt were picked in 2017, months before Dorsey would be replaced with current GM Brett Veach.
+Now, in his first year as a starter, Mahomes is at the center of a fine-tuned, highly specialized offense, alternately utilizing a trend-setting quick-passing game to get the ball in the hands of playmakers, and throwing deep balls on a dime 40 to 60 yards downfield.

-Ask the boys back home, selling insurance in Plano coaching high school ball or pumping oil in Midland, whether they thought any of this was possible when they were going home early in the 5A state playoffs, and they’ll honestly tell you: No. Mahomes always excelled at any sport he played, but he was never the kind of prodigious quarterback who puts Division I coaches in the seats, knocking the door down with offers.
+Ask the boys back home, coaching high school ball in Tyler or pumping oil in Midland, whether they thought any of this was possible when they were going home early in the 5A state playoffs, and they’ll honestly tell you: No. Mahomes always excelled at any sport he played, but he was never the kind of prodigious quarterback who puts Division I coaches in the seats, knocking the door down with offers.

 Mahomes, in fact, nearly quit football the summer before his junior year of high school, according to his mother, Randi.
 He’d played safety as a sophomore and felt he didn’t get a fair shot at the position he wanted, quarterback.
 Rather than enter a QB competition as a junior, he figured he’d concentrate on basketball and baseball.
 (Mahomes would be drafted by the Detroit Tigers at the conclusion of his senior year in 2014, in the 37th round.)
 His mother encouraged him to pray on it.